tjarkvandemerwe/tidyprompt/README.md

 specific format.
 You can also extract the output to turn it from a character into another data type.

-For instance, the `answer_as_integer` prompt wrap will force the LLM to return an integer.
+For instance, `answer_as_integer()` adds a prompt wrap which forces the LLM to reply with an integer.

 To achieve this, the prompt wrap will add some text to the base prompt, asking the LLM to reply with an integer.
 However, the prompt wrap does
 more: it also will attempt to extract and validate the integer from the LLM’s response.
 If extraction or validation fails, feedback is sent back to the LLM, after which the LLM can retry answering the prompt.
+Because the extraction function turns the original character response into a numeric value, the final output from `send_prompt()` will also be a numeric type.

 ``` r
   "What is 2 + 2?" |>